ylab-hi/yanglab-guide/README.md

 # 🚀 Features

+- [x] Fetch cover image of book from zlibrary
 - [ ] Add Amazon Link for Lab books
-- [ ] Fetch cover image from Amazon
+- [ ] Fetch cover image of books from Amazon

 ## 🤗 Contributing